Long range trap models on Z and quasistable processes: Abstract

 \section{Abstract}

-Let $\mathcal X=\{\mathcal X_t:\, t\geq0,\, \mathcal X_0=0\}$ be a mean zero $\beta$-stable random walk on $\mathbb{Z}$ with inhomogeneous jump rates $\{\tau_i^{-1}: i\in\mathbb{Z}\}$, with $\beta\in(1,2]$ and $\{\tau_i: i\in\mathbb{Z}\}$ is a family of independent random variables with common marginal distribution in the basin of attraction of an $\alpha$-stable law with $\alpha\in(0,2]$.
-In this paper we derive results about the long time behavior of this process, in particular its scaling limit.
-When $\alpha\in(0,1)$, the scaling limit is a $\beta$-stable process time-changed by the inverse of another process, involving the local time of the $\beta$-stable process and an independent $\alpha$-stable subordinator; the resulting process may be called a {\it quasistable process}.
-For the case $\alpha\in[1,2]$, the scaling limit is an ordinary $\beta$-stable process.
-For $\beta=2$ and $\alpha\in(0,1)$, the scaling limit is a quasidiffusion with random speed measure studied by Fontes, Isopi and Newman (2002) \cite{fin2002}.
-Other results about the long time behavior of $\mathcal X$ concern {\em aging} and {\em localization}.
-We obtain integrated and non integrated aging results for $\mathcal X$ when $\alpha\in(0,1)$.
-Related to these results, and possibly of independent interest, we consider the trap process defined as $\{\tau_{\mathcal X_t}: t\geq0\}$, and derive its scaling limit.
-We conclude the paper with results about localization of $\mathcal X$.
-We show that it localizes when $\alpha\in(0,1)$, and does not localize when $\alpha\in(1,2]$, extending results of Fontes, Isopi and Newman (1999) \cite{fin1999} for the simple symmetric case.\\
+Let $\mathcal X=\{\mathcal X_t:\, t\geq0,\, \mathcal X_0=0\}$ be a mean zero $\beta$-stable random walk on $\mathbb{Z}$ with inhomogeneous jump rates $\{\tau_i^{-1}: i\in\mathbb{Z}\}$, with $\beta\in(1,2]$ and $\{\tau_i: i\in\mathbb{Z}\}$ a family of independent random variables with common marginal distribution in the basin of attraction of an $\alpha$-stable law, $\alpha\in(0,1)$.
+In this paper we derive results about the long time behavior of this process, in particular its scaling limit, given by a $\beta$-stable process time-changed by the inverse of another process, involving the local time of the $\beta$-stable process and an independent $\alpha$-stable subordinator; we call the resulting process a {\it quasistable process}.
+Another such result concerns {\em aging}.
+We obtain an (integrated) aging result for $\mathcal X$. \\